-Mycoplasma pneumonia is an infection of the lungs by the bacteria Mycoplasma pneumoniae (M. pneumoniae).
+Mycoplasma pneumonia is caused by the bacteria Mycoplasma pneumoniae (M pneumoniae).

 This type of pneumonia is also called atypical pneumonia because the symptoms are different from those of pneumonia due to other common bacteria.

 Mycoplasma pneumonia usually affects people younger than 40.

 People who live or work in crowded areas such as schools and homeless shelters have a high chance of getting this condition.
 But many people who get sick with it have no known risk factors.

 Symptoms are often mild and appear over 1 to 3 weeks.
 They may become more severe in some people.

 - Excessive sweating